Author: Dr. Theo Notteboom

 Coffee and cocoa are products that are both traded in a similar fashion and primarily transported in containers.
 They are not in the confines of the pure break bulk definition.
 However, the product is still handled in a very traditional way.

-Inside the container, coffee is usually stowed in bags of 60kg.
-Other stowage options are big bags or container stowage in bulk mode.
-The bag will remain as a storage and transport unit for three reasons.
+Coffee is usually stowed in bags of 60kg inside containers, with container stowage in bulk mode as another option.
+The bag will remain a storage and transport unit for three reasons.
 First, the trade market requires this way of packaging as a unit of measure.
 Second, coffee is grown in areas that can be difficult to access and represents a unit that can be handled manually.
 Finally, bags increase the durability of the product.
-The coffee supply chain consists of cultivators, transporters, processors, traders, and consumers.
-Most steps in the chain are governed by small corporations, particularly on the production side with farmers and exporters.
-Traders are mostly grouped into big companies selling coffee to consumers, who are, in most cases, major corporations in the food industry and specialized retailers.
+The coffee supply chain comprises growers, transporters, processors, traders, and consumers.
+Most steps in the coffee supply chain are governed by small corporations, particularly on the production side, with farmers and exporters.
+Traders are primarily grouped into large companies that sell coffee to consumers, which are, in most cases, major corporations in the food industry and specialized retailers.

-The power in the chain shifts yearly.
+There are substantial shifts in coffee prices.
 If the harvest in certain parts of the world is below expectations, farmers in other geographical areas have the opportunity to keep their stocks and raise prices.
-However, there is a trend of final consumers, namely the big food corporations, integrating along the supply chain.
+However, there is a trend among final consumers, specifically large food corporations, to integrate along the supply chain.
 The coffee sector is one where trading remains an essential aspect of the market.
 Big trading consortia buy shares of the available stocks in warehouses worldwide and try to sell them to the highest bidder.
-The trader often takes a part of the transport leg for its account.
-Since the lowest transport cost is looked for, this will influence how the cargo is transported.
-If break bulk charter rates are below container rates, the coffee (or cocoa) will be transported in break bulk ships.
+The trader often participates in the transportation leg on its own account.
+Since the lowest transport cost is sought, this will influence how the cargo is transported.
+If break bulk charter rates are below container rates, the coffee (or cacao) will be transported in break bulk ships.

 Major coffee and cocoa producers tend to be located around the equator.
-Often, harvests do not reach the levels that were predicted due to disruptions, particularly weather-related.
+Often, harvests do not reach the levels predicted due to disruptions, particularly those related to weather.
 The major coffee exporters are Brazil, Colombia, Vietnam, and Ethiopia.
 Although each exporter tries to create a brand name for their coffee, the product is interchangeable for most segments of the mass market.
 The leading importers are the United States, Europe, and Japan, impacting the modes used in major coffee trades.
-The biggest cocoa exporters are Côte d’Ivoire, Ghana, and Nigeria, with the biggest trade flows between the African continent and Europe.
+The largest cocoa exporters are Côte d’Ivoire, Ghana, and Nigeria, with the majority of trade flows between the African continent and Europe.

-The Roll-On/Roll-Off (RoRo) shipping market specializes in transporting wheeled cargo, like cars, trucks, trailers, and other heavy machinery, which are driven on and off the vessels on their own wheels.
-Chapter 5.2 provides a detailed discussion of the automotive and RoRo market.
+The Roll-On/Roll-Off (RORO) shipping market specializes in transporting wheeled cargo, such as cars, trucks, trailers, and other heavy machinery, which are driven on and off the vessels using their own wheels.
+Chapter 5.2 provides a detailed discussion of the automotive and RORO market.

 5. Breakbulk Terminals

-The wide range of breakbulk cargoes implies that many types of terminals and handling equipment are available.
+The wide range of breakbulk cargoes implies that a variety of terminal types and handling equipment are available.
 Many breakbulk terminals are highly specialized to handle one specific type of breakbulk cargo and cannot be readily converted to other uses.

 Breakbulk cargo is handled by cranes on the quay, floating cranes, or the ship’s own cargo gear (deck cranes, derricks).
 On the docks, various types of dockside cranes, level-luffing cranes, and mobile cranes are used for moving and lifting packages.
 The lifting gear (lift-on/lift-off equipment) conducts all the vertical cargo movements.
 Attached to such lifting gear is a shackle that links the crane or derrick with the cargo-handling equipment being used.
 A hook is used for most lifts.
 There are numerous types of tools or loose gear that can be attached to the shipboard or shore-based lifting gear:

-Forklift trucks are frequently used on breakbulk terminals.
+Forklift trucks are frequently used on breakbulk terminals, providing a lifting capacity that ranges from 1 to 45 tons.
 This type of equipment can be mechanically or electrically operated and fitted in front with a platform in the shape of two prongs of a fork.
-Lifting capacity varies from 1 to 45 tons.
 Clamps for reels and bales are provided on some forklift trucks.

-Many commodities such as coffee, cocoa, tobacco, and bananas used to be transported and handled as break bulk.
-At present, these commodities are mostly containerized.
+Many commodities, such as coffee, cocoa, tobacco, and bananas, used to be transported and handled as break bulk, but have mostly been containerized.
 Once the container has been discharged, it is transported to a specialized terminal in the port area or the hinterland.
-The container is stripped for storage, distribution, and value-added logistics activities (VALS) regarding its content.
+The container is stripped for storage, distribution, and value-added logistics activities (VALS) related to its contents.

 6. Generating Employment and Added-Value in Breakbulk Ports